west-code/instruct-eric-services-php-cli-cmd/README.md

 3. Enter "cd /downloads/runservices"  ======> The "downloads" and "runservives" folder are example folders
 4. Enter "php services.php services.csv" and watch the cli output the results from the csv file

-PS: Unit test couldn't be conducted since no class or methods were created in the php interface so there was not any time and memory taken into consideration on PHPUnit.
-Also stated not to include binaries or vendor directories
+PS: Unit test is written in the servicesunittest.php file.
+    PHPUnit needs to be installed and configured on the machine for the code to run as usual.
+Run the test by executing the PHPUnit command in the directory containing both services.php and servicesunittest.php file